 I use an old bed sheet, but it isn't the best option.
 I've been in cars with friends who use a seat hammock — specifically the Kurgo Wander hammock seat protector — and it looked like a great solution because it kept everything covered.
 There are quite a few seat hammocks like these on the market.
 The upside is that they completely cover the back of your car, so the backseat as well as the floor and the backs of the front seats are all protected.
 Plus, cleanup is easy.

 However the downsides are that your car needs to have headrests so that the hammock can be secured, they can't be used with bucket seats, and it's impossible to use a harness with them unless you find one that has slots for the seat belt fasteners.
 The Deluxe Microfiber car hammock seat protector is an option for using a harness, thanks to the hook-and-loop openings, and there are quite a few options on the market, so just be sure to keep an eye out for this feature if you want to be able to buckle your dog in with a harness.
-Here's a great guide to buying the right seat covers for your situation.

 Safety rules for driving